 A free educational bot by Caleb Clark.
-Private.
-No log-in.
-No cost.
+No account needed.
+No ads.
+No login.

 "If you can't explain it to a six-year-old, you don't understand it yourself." — attributed to Albert Einstein